Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 You probably think this part doesn’t concern you.

-You have egalitarian views and you simply never commit any microaggressions, right?
+You have egalitarian views and never commit microaggressions, right?

 Of course, a rule of thumb is to work on your awareness of these biases and make sure you don’t make these kinds of mistakes.